Jump to FORT UTAH

 Confrontations began to esculate between the settlers at Fort Utah and the Timpanogos.
 A government officer named Captain Howard Stansbury convinced Brigham that all conciliatory efforts had failed, and the only recourse was to take action against the Timpanogos.
 In contradiction to his "feed them not fight them" policy, Brigham wholeheartedly agreed with Stansbury and supplied his vigilante army with arms, ammunition, tents, and camp equipage for the soldiers.

-“On January 31, 1850, Wells drafted orders for Captain George D. Grant to exterminate the Timpanogos, known as Special Order No. 2.
+“On January 31, 1850, Apostle Daniel H. Wells drafted orders for Captain George D. Grant to exterminate the Timpanogos, known as Special Order No. 2.
 The decision was the result of a meeting with Isaac Higbee, bishop of Fort Utah, together with the First Presidency and the Quorum of the Twelve Apostles.
 Higbee reported conflict between the pioneers and the Timpanogos, and it was unanimously decided the only way to keep Fort Utah would be to exterminate the Timpanogos."

 The initial detachment commenced battle on February 8, 1850 under Captain Grant.
 However, after hearing reports of poor attitude of the settlers in working with Grants’s troops, Brigham Young asked Wells to lead a detachment.
 On February 11th, Wells arrived and split the army into two.
 One contingent followed the trail of some Timpanogos who had fled up Rock Canyon.
 Wells led the other contingent south towards Spanish Fork river.
 He divided them into smaller parties and searched the southern valley for native peoples to kill.
-On February 14th, at Table Rock near the southeastern shore of Utah lake, one of the smaller hunting parties captured a band of Utes.
-Lieutenant Gunnison of the Stansbury Expedition reported that the Mormons promised to be friendly to the Timpanogos men, but then lined up the men to be executed in front of their families.
-Some attempted to flee across the frozen lake, but the Mormons ran after them on horseback and shot them.
-At least eleven Ute men were killed.
-In total, one militia man and an estimated 102 Timpanogos were killed.”~Wells’s Special Order No. 2, Utah State Archives, State Capitol, Salt Lake City, Utah Territorial Militia Correspondence, 1849-1863, ST-27, Microfilm reel 1, Document No. 5.
-Eugene E. Campbell.
-Establishing Zion~

 There were about seventy or more Timpanogos warriors and women and children in the camp.
 While under cover of darkness and in the twilight of that bitterly cold morning, Grant and his men surrounded the camp and opened fire on the sleeping Timpanogos.
 Field cannons boomed as they fired chain-shot at the unsuspecting camp, ripping open the teepees, sending women and little children running in all directions screaming in terror as the surrounding troops shot them down one by one.
 It is said that the chain shot ripped off the limbs of its victims, leaving them to die an agonizing death.